 with auburn and caramel highlights screams dimension and aesthetic.
 Style your lengthy locks with beach waves and the sun-kissed hue will pop more.

 Dark Hair with Honey Caramel-Brown Highlights

 Volume and dimension do work like magic!
-When you need a new look that’s full of life, don’t forget about the dark brown hair with honey caramel highlights.
+When you need a new look that’s full of life, don’t forget about the dark brown hair with honey caramel highlights that create soft creamy tones.
 Big waves are truly beneficial when flaunting this balayage.